 - Maine Public broadcasting network makes its statewide spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
-The closed communication system is designed to work even when internet connections are down and the power is out.
+The one-way closed communication system is designed to work even when internet connections are down and the power is out.

 - South Dakota Public Broadcasting serves as the emergency alert service hub for the state as well as the primary outlet for AMBER Alerts and weather warnings.

-- Houston Public Media (KUHT) can deliver secure, encrypted IP data to targeted, multiple public safety users while continuing its television broadcast service.
+- Houston Public Media (KUHT) can deliver secure, encrypted IP data to targeted, multiple users while continuing its television broadcast service.
 This encrypted data delivery system can deliver a helicopter aerial feed to police, dashboard camera footage to firefighters, building blueprints to specific users, and television programs to public viewers all at the same time.